- Related links

 Overwinter deer population estimatesare derived from the fall population estimates and the total registered harvest.

-Overwinter deer densitiesin 2014 varied from about 2 to about 48 deer per square mile of land area.
+Overwinter deer densitiesin 2015 varied from about 3 to over 50 deer per square mile of land area.

 Variation in deer abundance across the state largely reflects variation in the quantity and quality of habitat together with the influences of climate.
 The abundance of woodlands interspersed with agriculture throughout the much of central and southwestern Wisconsin results in high quality deer habitat.
-This together with relatively mild winters in these regions in most years facilitates higher deer densities than in other parts of the state.
+This together with relatively mild winters in these regions in most years facilitates higher deer densities than in other part of the state.

 It is important to keep in mind that density estimates for deer management units are based largely on the number of antlered bucks harvested in the unit.
 The resulting density estimates are averages for the entire unit and may not accurately reflect local deer density.
 There can be considerable local variation in density within deer management units due to differences in deer habitat quality and local hunting pressure.